ArghaSarker/ArghaSarker/README.md

 ### Hi there 👋
-I hold a Master’s degree in Cognitive Science and have a strong interest in deep learning and computer vision.
+I hold a Master’s degree in Cognitive Science and have a strong interest in data science, deep learning, and computer vision.
 In my master’s thesis, I focused on bioimage analysis using advanced deep learning techniques.
-I possess a solid theoretical and practical understanding of deep learning methodologies.
+As a research assistant, student assistant, and student tutor, I have gained extensive programming and debugging skills and possess a solid theoretical and practical understanding of data science and deep learning methodologies.
 I am eager to apply my skills and passion to new opportunities in the rapidly evolving fields of AI and deep learning.

 <!--
 **ArghaSarker/ArghaSarker** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.